-Since then, coffee companies such as Nespresso and Dolce Gusto in order to offer their premium coffee products to people without them needing to go to a coffee shop.
-Since then many coffee companies have followed this trend.
+Since then, coffee companies such as Nespresso and Dolce Gusto have adapted them to offer their premium coffee products to consumers without having to go to a coffee shop.
+Many other coffee companies have followed this trend.

-Problems with coffee pod and capsule waste
+What are the problems with coffee pod and capsule waste?

-The main issue with coffee pod and capsule waste is the fact that no two manufacturers produce their capsules in exactly the same way.
-This means that if you change coffee brand you will also need to change the way you dispose of pods and capsules.
+Each coffee capsule is a single serving, which means it creates plenty of waste to dispose of afterwards.
+The main issue with coffee pod and capsule waste is that no two manufacturers produce their capsules in the same way.
+This means if you change coffee brand, you also need to change how you dispose of pods and capsules.

-Alternatives to coffee pods and capsules
+Are there any eco-friendly alternatives to coffee pods and capsules?

-Facts about coffee pods and capsules
+A few key facts about coffee pods and recycling coffee capsules are that:

 - There are now reusable coffee pods available, which allow you to eliminate coffee pod waste.